-SDSU offers flexibility by delivering courses through a variety of methods including face-to-face and online.
+We offer flexibility by delivering courses through a variety of methods including face-to-face and online.
 Classes are offered in Brookings, Sioux Falls and Rapid City.
-Start your journey today.
-Learn more by selecting your degree of interest in the left navigation box.

 The Master of Science in Nursing (M.S.N.) program prepares nurses for advanced practice in nursing administration, clinical leadership, clinical practice or education.